 For more information, or to reserve your spot at the event, contact Karen at (651) 325-2492 or email@example.com.

 Read on for a history of CAFE and parent voice at Mays.

-The CAFE is a place to meet other parents, community members, and Benjamin E. Mays staff members who are interested in making Mays and Pre-K at Rondo the best education experience possible.
-We talk about what our children need to succeed and we share ideas.
+The CAFE is a place to meet other parents, community members, and Benjamin E. Mays staff members who are interested in making Mays the best education experience possible.
+During CAFE, we talk about what our children need to succeed and we share ideas.
 Your voice is needed around our table.
-We build on the conversations from past CAFEs.
-We hold two CAFE events every school year, one in fall and one in winter.
-Our next Mays CAFE will be fall of 2019.
+Each CAFE builds on the conversations from past CAFEs.
+Every year we hold two CAFE events, one in fall and one in winter.

 Thank you to all of the parents, community members, and teachers who took part in the fall Mays CAFE and Annual Title I Night Thursday, September 27.
 We had a presentation on Title I at Mays and then launched into conversations inspired by these words from Benjamin E. Mays, "I believe that everyone is born into the world to do something unique and distinctive."
 What were you born to do?
 How do we help our children find and develop what they are supposed to do?
 Once again our group discussed the need of being a model and example to our children and to each other.
 The support we provide for our children comes in many forms.
 Listening, observing and providing opportuniites are all important things we do for each other and for our children as we develop and share our gifts.
 It is also good to embrace failure as part of learning.